Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

 Hurricanes Betting Insights

-- The Hurricanes have won 49 of their 74 games when listed as a moneyline favorite this season (66.2%).
+- The Hurricanes have put together a 49-25 record when favored on the moneyline this season.

-- When it has played as a moneyline favorite with odds of -120 or shorter, Carolina has a 48-24 record (winning 66.7% of its games).
+- Carolina has gone 48-24 when it has played as a moneyline favorite with odds of -120 or shorter (66.7% win percentage).

-- The Hurricanes have an implied moneyline win probability of 54.5% in this matchup.
+- The implied moneyline probability for this matchup gives the Hurricanes a 54.5% chance to win.

 Devils Betting Insights

-- The Devils have won 15, or 62.5%, of the 24 games they have played as an underdog this season.
+- This season the Devils have been an underdog 24 times, and won 15, or 62.5%, of those games.

 - This season New Jersey has won 12 of its 19 games, or 63.2%, when it's the underdog by at least +100 on the moneyline.

-- The moneyline set in this matchup implies a 50.0% chance of victory for the Devils.
+- The Devils have a 50.0% chance to win this game based on the implied probability of the moneyline.

 Hurricanes vs Devils Additional Info